 Investment Income: Actual Investment Income consists of both interest income and market valuation gains and losses relating to the District's overall investment portfolio.
 The District does not budget investment gains or losses.
-The total return including investment gains and losses on the investment portfolio in FY 23/24 is projected to be 4.92% versus 3.00% FY 24/25 Proposed Budget, resulting in a \$9.4 million decrease in revenue from FY 23/24 Estimated Actual.
+The total return including investment gains and losses on the investment portfolio in FY 23/24 was 4.88% versus 3.00% FY 24/25 Adopted Budget, resulting in a \$10.1 million decrease in revenue from FY 23/24 Actual.

-Operating Reserves: In FY 24/25 it is projected that \$34.4 million will be utilized to balance the budget shortfalls in the transit divisions.
+Operating Reserves: In FY 24/25 it is projected that \$36.2 million will be utilized to balance the budget shortfalls in the transit divisions.